Askannz/optimus-manager/README.md

 * **nvidia-xrun :** if you have previously installed nvidia-xrun by following [instructions](https://wiki.archlinux.org/index.php/Nvidia-xrun#Configuration) on the Arch Wiki, make sure all its configuration files are removed.
 See issue (https://github.com/Askannz/optimus-manager/issues/135).

-* **GPU monitoring apps** : if you have an application (or tray widget) that automatically monitors the Nvidia GPU for things like load, temperature, VRAM usage, etc, make sure it is not running before switching to Intel mode.
+* **GPU monitoring apps** : if you have an application (or tray widget) that automatically monitors the Nvidia GPU for things like load, temperature, VRAM usage, etc, make sure it is not running before switching to integrated mode.
 Those applications work by constantly polling the nvidia driver, which may prevent it from being unloaded by optimus-manager.

 Uninstallation
 ----------